 This attitude scale was designed by Fey (1955) and used to investigate the opinions of acceptance of others.
 McIntyre (1952) hypothesized that acceptance by others was in part a functional pattern of interrelationships between one's attitudes toward themselves and those toward others.
 This questionnaire determined whether learners took an active interest in their fellow peers and whether they show a desire to develop good relations with them.
 The questionnaire contained 20 attitude statements with possible responses from almost always (scored as 1) to very rarely (scored as 5).
-Scores of 20 indicated a low acceptance of others while a score of 100 indicated a high acceptance of others.
+Scores of 20 indicated a low acceptance of others.
 The split-half reliability for the acceptance of others scale was .90 (Fey, 1955).
 The validity for this questionnaire was .727 (Berger, 1952), while Fey (1955) reported no validity.